SoftSec-KAIST/SURI/artifact/EXPERIMENT.md

 ## Exp2: Test suite pass rate comparison (RQ1)

+In this experiment, we run the test suite of each benchmark to see if the rewritten binaries from Exp1 run normally as before.

-After completion of the previous experiment, collect the binaries for the reliability testing using the `2_make_set.py` script.
+You need to first collect the binaries for the reliability testing using the `2_make_set.py` script.
 This will create setA, setB, and setC directories in the project directory.
 ```
 $ python3 2_make_set.py setA
 $ python3 2_make_set.py setB
 $ python3 2_make_set.py setC
 ```

-#### 1.2.1 Coreutils and Binutils Tests
+### Coreutils and Binutils Tests

 :alarm_clock: 15 hrs, 3-5 mins per each test suite

 To verify the reliability of the rewritten binaries, run the test suites for Coreutils and Binutils.

 Run the test suite for setA (SURI vs. Ddisasm):
 ```